 Esther became an intern at Chicken House after graduation, which then turned into a proper job.
 After over a decade she is very happily institutionalized, now as Publishing Manager.
 She lives with her husband and two small sons, and so spends her spare time playing Lego.

 Laura Myers joined Chicken House as Publishing Manager in 2010.
 Having previously worked in Publicity, Sales and Marketing, she has found her home in the Production and Editorial department, where being a pedant is a good thing.

 Graduating with a degree in Publishing, Laura always planned to work with children’s fiction, having never quite let go of children’s books as she grew up.
 Her reading tastes could be called eclectic, but perhaps are more accurately described as random and haphazard.
-Lover of fiction, fonts, cats, very specific music and a few less-than-mainstream sports, Laura lives in Somerset with her husband and two cats with human names.
+Lover of fiction, fonts, cats and very specific music, Laura lives in Somerset with her husband, daughter and two cats with human names.